Code-Institute-Submissions/Max_Fitness_MS_4/README.md

 ## Version Control (git)

 The project uses the Git tool to capture changes made in each version of the project build.
-Below you will find some relevant notes on specific versions that I as a developer find important noting.

 ## Technologies Used